PauloAlves8039/react-typescript-qr-code-generator/README.md

 Repository with a web application to simulate a `QR Code` generator.

+This application integrates with the backend: [QR Code Generator API](https://github.com/PauloAlves8039/dotnet-qr-code-generator/edit/master/README.md)

+## 🌐 Online Version
+The API is hosted on `Vercel` and can be accessed here: [QR Code Generator](https://qr-code-generator-6qki2fl9l-paulo-alves-projects.vercel.app/)

 ## 🚀 Technologies and Tools

 This project was developed using the following technologies: